-External system: The SKS tables comprise codes and corresponding names for diagnoses, services, health departments, etc.

-Tasks: The codes are used in most of the tasks.
+E-data (external d ata): The SKS tables comprise codes and corresponding names for diagnoses, services, health departments, etc. Tasks: The codes and names are used in most of the tasks.
 However, the department codes are retrieved from another system.

-E-documentation: The tables are publicly available from the web site of the National Health the same web site.
+E-support: The tables are publicly available from the web site of the National Health Organization.

-Organization.
 They are zip text files with fixed field spacing.
-They are documented on months.

-E-data updates: The department codes are updated on a monthly basis, the other codes every three
+They are documented on the same web site.
+E-updates: The department data are updated on a monthly basis, the other codes every three months.
 Data volume: The SKS tables comprise around 100,000 records, each around 100 characters.

+Alternative 1: All points considered

-D. Integration responsibility: Example solutions: Code: The supplier must integrate the system with the SKS tables.
+D. Integration responsibility: Example solutions: Code: supplier must integrate the system with the tables.

 E. Task support: No special requirements.
-Example solutions: Code: F. Data import: Example solutions: Code: All codes and names are needed except the department data.
-G. Data recency: Example solutions: Code: 3.
+Example solutions: Code:

+F. Data import: Example solutions: Code: 2.
+All codes and names are needed, except the department data.

+G. D Data recency: Example solutions: Code: 3.
 S-data should not be older than a week.
 The system imports E-data every days.
-Or: IT support starts a transfer when the Health authorities announce that data are available.
-3p.
+Or: IT support starts a transfer when the Health authorities announce that data are available. Зр.
 Sometimes new SKS codes conflict with local codes or cause other problems.
 IT support can roll SKS data back to the previous version.
 Or: Local codes may have a tag so that they don't conflict.
-In special cases, there may be demand for more recent data.
+4. In special cases, there may be demand for more recent data.
 IT support can start a data transfer.

-II Despess time at impart.
-No requirements Evernle solutions: Cada H. Response time at import: No requirements.
+H. Response time at import: No requirements.
 Example solutions: Code: I. Data export: None.
-Example solutions: Code: J. Response time at export: N/A. Example solutions: Code: K. Other functions: No requirements.
+Example solutions: Code: • J. Response time at export: N/A. Example solutions: Code: K. Other functions: No requirements.
 Example solutions: Code: